What halcyon days, the August 2019 bank holiday weekend.

 Wings impossibly stalled and furled and wrapped and draped, transfer the catch.

-In Deep throated headlong rush.
-Beaks rammed home.
+In deep throat, headlong rush.
+Beaks rammed home, hard, such

 Interlocked, yet loosely, lip-less snogging.